 The amount spent on tangible capital assets or capital investment, less amortization, is called net investment.
 If capital investment is consistently higher than amortization, net investment will be positive, indicating that productive capacity is increasing.
 Conversely, if capital investment is consistently lower than amortization, net investment will be negative, indicating that productive capacity is decreasing.
 On an annual basis, CRD is acquiring assets at a faster rate than assets are amortizing.
-In 2019, CRD was acquiring assets 10.01 times faster than amortization (2018: 6 to 1), indicating that productive capacity is increasing.
+In 2020, CRD was acquiring assets 7.95 times faster than amortization (increased from 10.01 times faster in 2019), indicating that productive capacity is increasing.